jpchip/baby-connect-nightmare/README.md

 I love the [Baby Connect](https://www.baby-connect.com) app.
 I wanted a way to use it from my Pebble, but unfortunately they don't offer an API.
 So I decided to make my own!
-All it does it provide a few simple commands, all triggered via commands run via nightmare.js and PhantomJS.
+All it does it provide a few simple commands, all triggered via commands run via [nightmare.js](http://www.nightmarejs.org/).

 ## Usage

 You'll need to deploy this somewhere to use it.
-There are lots of places to deploy a node.js app for cheap.
+There are lots of places to deploy a node.js app for cheap (note: I found that some places had trouble running nightmarejs).

 Because this isn't a real API, it is fragile and could break anytime the baby connect site changes. **So use at your own risk!**

-Since you are passing email and password in the POSTs, you'll probably want to make sure your site uses SSL.
+Since you are passing email and password in the requests, you'll probably want to make sure your site uses SSL.

-Before you begin, you will need to get the ID of your child out of the

 ## Development